 A. Very few schedules are changed.
-Schedule changes can only begin with a visit to the counselor's office.
-See page DROPPING AND/OR ADDING A COURSE.
-The final day for adding a course is 10 days after the class begins.
+Schedule changes can only begin with a request to the Academic Support Coordinator and Registrar & Applications Manager.
+See the page on DROPPING AND/OR ADDING A COURSE.
+The final day for adding a course is 5 days after the class begins.
 The final day to drop a course is at the end of the 4 1/2 week progress period.

-Q. Can I change departments?

-A. Yes, but that can only occur through audition during the audition period for the next year.
-Refer to the section entitled TRANSFER TO OTHER SPECIALTY PROGRAMS.

-Q. What is the probation policy?

-A. Refer to the section entitled GRADE REQUIREMENTS AND PROBATION POLICY.

-Q. When are progress reports distributed?

-A. During the 5th week of every nine-week grading period.

-Q. Who gets the progress reports?

-A. Progress reports are sent to the parent/guardian(s), counselor, and department chair.

-Q. How many tests can I have in a day?

-A. The number of tests is regulated only at the end of each nine-week grading period.
-However, during the nine-week period our faculty works together in scheduling exams to ease student load.

-Q. Are ASFA requirements for graduation the same as the State of Alabama?

-A. In addition to the requirements of the State, ASFA has some additional requirements for all students, and each department has requirements that must be met to be an ASFA graduate.
+- Q. Can I change departments? - A. Yes, but that can only occur through audition during the audition period for the next year.
+Refer to the section entitled TRANSFER TO OTHER SPECIALTY PROGRAMS. - Q. What is the probation policy? - A. Refer to the section entitled GRADE REQUIREMENTS AND PROBATION POLICY. - Q. When are progress reports distributed? - A. Grades for all academic courses are available online through the PowerSchool parent portal and reminders are sent to parents to check for their student's progress approximately every 4.5 weeks. - Q. How many tests can I have in a day? - A. Our faculty works together in scheduling exams to ease student load. - Q. Are ASFA requirements for graduation the same as the State of Alabama? - A. In addition to the requirements of the State, ASFA has some additional requirements for all students, and each department has requirements that must be met to be an ASFA graduate.